Technius/technius.github.io/content/post/akka-http-api-response-marshalling.md

 Before we move on to writing the routes, let's write an intermediate layer that will help translate the results into a standard, easy-to-serialize format.
-In most cases, that format would be an algebraic data type hierarchy:
+In most cases, that format would be an algebraic data type:
 ```scala
 /* Represents the response to an API call */
 sealed trait ApiResult